Concentration of scalar ergodic diffusions and some statistical implications: Introduction

 \subsection{Statistical applications}

 The concept of local time is deeply rooted in probability theory.
 As indicated above, it however presents a very interesting object from a statistical point of view, too.
-For another concrete motivation, let us specify again to the important class of Brownian semimartingales, namely ergodic diffusion process solutions of SDEs of the form \eqref{intro} with invariant density $\rho_b$.
+For another concrete motivation, let us specify again to the important class of ergodic diffusion process solutions of SDEs of the form \eqref{intro} with invariant density $\rho_b$.
 Given a set of observations of the solution of \eqref{intro} with unknown drift $b\colon \R\to\R$, natural statistical questions concern the estimation of $b$ and of the invariant density $\rho_b$.
-In fact, in view of the basic relation $b=\rho_b'/(2\rho_b)$, both tasks are obviously related.
+In fact, in view of the basic relation $b=(\sigma^2\rho_b)'/(2\rho_b)$, both tasks are obviously related.
+Note that continuous observations can identify the diffusion coefficient $\sigma^2$.
+Therefore, it is considered to be known, and the focus is on estimation of the drift coefficient $b$.

 \paragraph{Invariant density estimation via local time} Alternatively to \eqref{eq:tanaka}, $(\L_t^a(\X))_{t\geq 0}$ may be introduced via the following approximation result, holding a.s.~for every $a\in\R$ and $t\geq 0$,